Saying 'Yes' to The Fool Tarot Card: When the Impossible Becomes the Inevitable

 In The Wild Unknown deck, we see a baby bird preparing to take flight for the first time.
 Can you imagine?

-When we take the fist step on The Fool’s journey, it’s rarely is convenient or comfortable.
+When we take the first step on The Fool’s journey, it’s rarely convenient or comfortable.
 It is imperative.

 Whenever we work with The Fool, we’re being asked to demonstrate faith.
 Faith in ourselves, that we have a soul, and that we’re in the care of Spirit.